New Course!

 calculations by hand to reinforce their knowledge and increase their

 confidence.
-The Instructor will demonstrate the use of the FHWA HY-8
+The Instructor will demonstrate the use of the FHWA WIN HY-8

 computer software which the students will receive.